Oghma-Infinium/Vagabond/README.md

 EnableComplexMaterial=false --> true

-You may also disable depth of field and bloom in the same file (or in-game GUI) if you don't like them.
+**Disabling Letterbox bars**

 Letterbox bars can be disabled in enbseries\enbeffectpostpass.fx.ini or in the in-game GUI.

+To be disable Letterbox in the in-game GUI:

+1. open the GUI with END-key.
+2. Look for "ENBEFFECTPOSTPASS"
+3. Expand it and scroll down to find "LETTERBOX"
+4. Simply uncheck the checkmark below it.
+5. Click save configuration on top left corner,
+6. Close the ENB GUI by pressing END.

 Key for opening in-game ENB GUI for Cabbage is **END**-key.